arkon/jquery-dualpane/README.md

 # jquery-dualpane

-A simple, lightweight jQuery plugin for creating a dual-pane view.
+A simple, lightweight jQuery plugin for creating a dual-pane view with resizeable columns.

 ## Installation